johnwargo/johnwargo-static-11ty/src/posts/2011/a-new-restful-service.md

 I can use this data in my application by only pulling out the list of FullName values when presenting a list of contacts, then digging in and displaying the contact details only after a contact has been selected within the application.

-The brackets (the `[` and `]` characters) are used to define an array and the curly braces ( the ‘{‘ and ‘}’ characters) are used to define a JavaScript object.
-So, what you’re seeing is a essentially a two element array, where each element is a complete JavaScript object describing contact details for a user defined in the Domino Directory database.
+The brackets (the `[` and `]` characters) are used to define an array and the curly braces ( the '{' and '}' characters) are used to define a JavaScript object.
+So, what you're seeing is a essentially a two element array, where each element is a complete JavaScript object describing contact details for a user defined in the Domino Directory database.

 To obtain this output, all you need is a simple agent in a Domino Directory database.
 To create the RESTful service, create a new agent in your Domino Directory and set the agent properties shown in Figure 3.
 The agent is a web agent; it is triggered by a URL request triggered by the mobile application (or web browser).
-It uses an ‘On Event’ trigger and the event is defined as ‘Agent list selection.’
+It uses an 'On Event' trigger and the event is defined as 'Agent list selection.'

 ![Figure 3 – Domino RESTful Agent Properties](/images/2011/image3.png)
 Figure 3 – Domino RESTful Agent Properties

-Most of the agent’s work is done in the Initialize subroutine which performs the following steps:
+Most of the agent's work is done in the Initialize subroutine which performs the following steps:

 1. Parse the incoming URL to determine the search string being passed in by the calling program.
 2. Search the ($VIMPeopleByLastName) view to locate all users defined in the database whose last name begins with the characters provided in the search string.